rapid7/metasploit-payloads/README.md

 metasploit-payloads >
 =====================

-This is a new unified repository for different Metasploit Framework payloads, which merges these repositories:
+This is a unified repository for different Metasploit Framework payloads, which merges these repositories:

  * [C Windows/Linux Meterpreters][csource]
  * [Java/Android Meterpreters and Payloads][javasource]